 It so happens that only highly pure CBD oil tend to crystallize.
 Anything less potent, adulterated or flimsy CBD vape carts will not crystallize unless you freeze the darn thing.

 Of course, some vendors add some crystallization inhibitors to prevent the whole thing, but at Liberty CBD, that’s not our style.
 Our mission is to provide you with high-quality full-spectrum vape carts that are made with a pure organic CBD distillate.
 We choose to offer highly concentrated, pure CBD oil that’s additive-free.
 There’s no VG/PG/PEG or MCT oil.
 Trust me; you shouldn’t be inhaling such adulterations or additives!

 What to Do when your CBD Vape Cart Crystallizes?

 CBD is equally good, safe and effective whether oil or crystals.
 However, we must admit that a crystallized CBD vape cart is hard to work with.
 Again, CBD crystals melt at approximately 160 Farenheits so your best bet is heating.

-You can remedy this in one of the following ways:
+You can remedy this the following way:

-(a) Put your vape cart in a ziplock bag or any other waterproof bag.
+Put your vape cart in a ziplock bag or any other waterproof bag.
 Ensure to squeeze out as much air as possible.
 Run the ziplock bag under hot water for about five minutes to dissolve CBD crystals and turn them into fluid again.

 Caution!
 Don’t use the vape cart right away because the metallic mouthpiece might still be very hot.
 We hope that this explanation helps clear the air.